yueyinqiu/ZhouyiFramework/README.md

 # No More Updates Or Bugfix!
-You can use [__YiJingFramework__](https://github.com/yueyinqiu/YiJingFramework.Core/wiki) instead, whose main parts are about to be finished. *(2021.3.15)*
+A new library (group) [__YiJingFramework__](https://github.com/yueyinqiu/YiJingFramework.Core/wiki) is available to replace this project.

-It will allow you to develop your own related libraries and allow translations in different languages.
+It will allow you to develop your own related libraries and accept custom translations.

 # 周易Framework